dev-academy-phase4/cs/week2/portfolio/auth.md

   <appSettings file="Secrets.config">
 ```

 This means, "check inside the element, but _also_ check this file for more configuration."
 Now, create the file.
 Right click the Portfolio project and select _Add_ / _New Item..._.
 Make sure _Web_ is selected on the left hand side, then choose _Web Configuration File_ as the template.
 Name the file `Secrets.config`.

-Immediately put it in .gitignore!
+Immediately put it in `.gitignore`!
 You can either use Team Explorer and right-click / ignore, or edit the file directly.
 It's really important that this file go nowhere near version control.

 Next, open `Secrets.config` and discard everything you find there!
 No, really.
 The only thing you want in there right now is this: